usekoppa/builders/README.md

 An extremely powerful, library agnostic, interactions framework.

-__⚠ The quick guide is subject to change, and demonstrates WIP functionality, that doesn't have feature-complete code__
+__⚠ The quick guide is subject to change, and demonstrates WIP functionality,<br />that doesn't have feature-complete code__

 # Table of Contents